Buying Designer Armchairs Online: What to Keep in Mind When Looking for an Armchair

-Many manufacturers meanwhile offer armchair classics with new coatings; That’s how for example Softline offers a re-interpretation of the classic eggchair (or ears chair) and Vitra produces the Lounge Chair with new dimensions.
-Swivel chair and cantilever are often as well comfortable as the much cited beanbag, but a whole lot nobler.
+Many design brands offer armchair classics with new coatings; That’s how for example Softline offers a re-interpretation of the classic Egg Chair and Vitra produces the Lounge Chair in new dimensions.

-The coating also depends on taste: Nowadays the decision isn’t about fabrics or leather anymore, but there are even plastic chairs by Kartell or wooden chairs, such as Paimio by Artek.
-Thereby the chair Paimio made by the design legend Alvar Aalto is even more comfortable as one might expect on the first sight.
-More a club chair than a relax chair – wood chairs are naturally not really made to relax a while in front of the chimney.
-But in a comfortable round of friends and relatives it is surely an alternatively today as well as in the past.
+The surface choice also depends on taste: Nowadays the decision isn’t just about fabric or leather anymore.
+There are even plastic chairs by Kartell or wooden chairs such as Artek's Paimio.
+The Paimio chair made by design legend Alvar Aalto, for example, is more comfortable as one might expect at first sight.
+More of a lounge chair than a relaxing chair – wooden chairs are naturally not really made to relax in while in front of the chimney.
+But in a comfortable round of family and friends it is surely an alternative today as well as in the past.

-In general terms one can say that natural leather is more sensitive than the treated one.
-Bright leather chairs are especially sensible against patina emerging from intense usage, sunshine and other environmental influences – some people love such a patina, others don’t.
-Thicker leather and pigmented leather are more robust against usage but they are also less cosy.
+In general terms one can say that natural leather is more sensitive than treated leather.
+Bright leather chairs are likely to slightly fade over time, due to sunshine and other environmental influences – some people love such a patina, others don’t.
+Thicker leather and pigmented leather are more robust against fading, but they are also less cozy.